 If finite, the growth rate of $M_k$ represents a refinement to the Erd\H{o}s--Tur\'an conjecture.
 For this reason, lower bounds for $M_k$ appear in several works.
 Berlekamp gave a construction in~\cite{Berlekamp68} which proved $M_k \geq \frac{1}{2} k \log 2$.
-This was improved in~\cite{Gerver77}, which showed that for all $\epsilon > 0$, there exists cofinitely many $k$ for which $M_k > (1-\epsilon)k \log k$.
+This was improved in~\cite{Gerver77}, which established $M_k > (1-o(1))k \log k$.

 Numerical lower bounds for $M_k$ for small $k$ have also received attention.
-The current record for $M_3$ is held by Wr\'oblewski, who proved $M_3 \geq 3.00849$ by interlacing sets constructed through greedy algorithms and a denser $3$-free packing due to Behrend~\cite{Behrend46, Wroblewski84}.
+The current record for $M_3$ is held by Wr\'oblewski, who proved $M_3 \geq 3.00849$ by interlacing a greedy $3$-free set with a denser $3$-free packing due to Behrend~\cite{Behrend46, Wroblewski84}.

 Let $G_k$ denote the lexicographically earliest $k$-free set.
-The sets $G_k$ have reasonable large harmonic sums, especially when $k$ is prime and $G_k$ exhibits fractal self-similarity.
+The sets $G_k$ have reasonably large harmonic sums, especially when $k$ is prime and $G_k$ exhibits fractal self-similarity.
 When $k$ is composite, the harmonic sums are less impressive.
 Heuristics from~\cite{GerverRamsey79} suggest that $G_4$ and $G_6$ have harmonic sums of $\approx 4.3$ and $\approx 6.9$, respectively.
-Notably, the harmonic sum of $G_6$ is predicted to be \emph{less than} that of $G_5$, which is $7.866$.
+Notably, the harmonic sum of $G_6$ is predicted to be \emph{less than} that of $G_5$, which is approximately $7.866$.